MrPeanutButters/Splunk-SOC-Analyst-End-to-End-Log-Analysis-and-Threat-Hunting/README.md

 ---

-This repo shows how raw logs are turned into **actionable intelligence** — the core responsibility of a SOC analyst, and demonstrates hands-on skills with Splunk, Sysmon, Suricata, Zeek, and Nessus.
+This repo shows how raw logs are turned into **actionable intelligence**, the core responsibility of a SOC analyst, and demonstrates hands-on skills with Splunk, Sysmon, Suricata, Zeek, and Nessus.